evocn/lambda/content/dm.md

 d10 Damage, not resisted by darkness.
 Smite, 3d6 damage from afar.
 Faith - Allies in zone get +2 to all checks.

----

-The Situation:

-The Party journeys into the western storm to liberate Emory, find the last piece of the crown of light at Maegor's Peak, and drive back the darkness.
-They are accompanied by...
-* Leonster, Lord of Fairheart.
-* Ser Robin, Paladin of Torm.
-* Two young Sparkmasters of Helios.
-  * Alman?
-  * Lucian?
-* An unconscious Myelar.
-* A lone babe, found in a destroyed caravan.

-## Session 14
-### Ser Robin's point about gods:

-"A God is something to beg for mercy.
-To hide behind.
- Torm is not the name of God, it is just the word, in the old Myelar tongue, for courage.
- When a man prays to Torm, he is just searching for the strength he has within himself."
-"I pray to no God except that strength."

-> Ser Robin, should he ever pass, will pass on his powers to Lazarus, alongside his high charisma score.
-> That will give him high SP as well, which will make the powers much more usable.

-### Emory

-There!
-You see it.
-In the pale evening light of the Moon, it's almost imperceptible.
-Only Lance and Asha can make out the sillhouette of the city.
-No fires burn within, no lights illuminate the wooden city.

-As you approach the walls, you peer through the darkness to find movement.
-Eventually, you do.
-Four heads slide out from behind wooden battlements.
-Four arrows are nocked.
-Drawn.
-For a second, they nearly loose.

-But in a moment of silence and tension, the men holding the strung weapons lay their arrowheads down, and peer at you through the misty night.

-They're townsfolk, warning intruders to stay away.
-They've had a hell of a time with it, and they're skeptical.
-If the party mentions Captain Moss, however, he'll appear.
-He, along with a contingent of volunteers, are casting watch here.
-Fifty or so men and women.
-Some older children.
-They are forever vigilant, never resting, always with a dozen or so watchers on the walls.
-There are not more than two hundred survivors in the camp.

-Emory is a desolate place.
-The walls stand, the gates appear sealed, but once you're inside, you see that the town has already been raided.
-You wonder at what it was which came here.
-You see Goblin weapons littered about - bone and stone - but also the viscous puddles of the dark beasts in cracks in buildings.
-The contingent of guards leads you through the ragged streets.
-Around pools of dark liquid.
-Past shattered doorways and burned homes.
-No one passes by.
-It's a ghost town.

-Captain Moss has lost nearly all of his men.
-He hobbles around on a crutch.
-His volunteer army is the only thing keeping the walls from falling.
-He's got the scars pretty bad, but he's still able to get around at nightfall.

-You walk down the main street, over the Stone Bridge, beside which the inn you stayed at long ago is on its last legs.
-He leads you to a familiar street, if you're Alice.
-Cran's Place

-* Shar and Gascoigne, Blades of Katalon, the Retinue of Prince Faisal.
-These two are Captain Moss's closest help now, funnily enough.

-* Sir Albinoni attempts to flee when he sees the party, but he doesn't get away.
-He's been hiding here all along.
-  Let the party have some fun with him, but as they get information, he will spill some weird things.
-  Lady Cerwyn and Neral came through town, stopped contact with him, and went West into the storms.

-* Serra - Wife of Pascal - is still alive.
-* Lem, Head of the Shadow Guild in the West - has gathered what few Shadow Hands he can, and has found the local source of darkness here.
-  The group can choose to try and seal the cave here, or leave Emory and try to trudge onwards towards Maegor's Peak.

-* Garreth's return!
-He's a protector of Emory now.
-A nameless fighter, but he recognizes Alice and talks with her.
-  He's changed his ways since the Blackbirds, and he's trying to do everything he can to help out.

----

-Fight over Emory

-The forces of darkness, led by Geoffrey, Zombie Mode, try to take Emory by force.

----

-Maybe the Dungeon?

----

-## Session 15 & beyond
-As the group gets closer to Maegor's Peak, resistance becomes stronger.

-They'll find a bit of respite in the ruins of Fort Moonstone, but will have to trudge onward.

-They have the option to go south, to try and save the last of the Bakers, etc. in Khmer, but it's a tough sell.

-More Magic Items, Abilities, etc. coming up!

-## Threads
-Lady Cerwyn and The Wizard Neral are part of the darkness spreading.
-They'll be a face for the players to hate.
-Geoffrey of the Blackbirds is their Lieutenant, and is undead.

-* Rain, the Myelar of the West, has died fighting the darkness.
-His spirit continues to protect Fort Moonstone, and fight the darkness, even in death.

-* Pascal, guard of Errol - will become a desert warrior.
- * His letter is from his parents, who were destitute and left him as a child.
-* Faisal, Prince of Katalon
-These two are going to make it to the city of Aqia, and rally the folks there to come to the group's aid on Maegor's Peak.
-* Becomes the witch of the Rift?